jrai0792/JS-Weather-app/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

-1. To clone the following repository, run - git clone https://github.com/jrai0792/JS-Weather-app
+1. To clone the repository, run - git clone https://github.com/jrai0792/JS-Weather-app
 2. Run cd JS-Weather-app
 3. Run npm install.
+4. Run the app on your local machine in the browser of your choice.

 ## Authors